SINTEF/CTOntoAPI/README.md

 ```

 ### Run with Python
 GraphDB is required to run the API.
-The GraphDB image is built the ontologies is available at the [CircularTwAIn Packages](https://github.com/orgs/Circular-TwAIn/packages).
+The GraphDB image built with the ontologies is available at the [CircularTwAIn Packages](https://github.com/orgs/Circular-TwAIn/packages).
 To start it, run:

 ```bash
 docker run -d -p 7200:7200 ghcr.io/circular-twain/ctontolib/graphdb-image:latest